astorije/chai-immutable/README.md

 - **@param** *{ String... | Array | Object }* key*N*

 Asserts that the keyed collection contains any or all of the passed-in keys.
-Use in combination with `any` or `all` will affect what will pass.
+Use in combination with `any`, `all`, `contains`, or `have` will affect what will pass.

 When used in conjunction with `any`, at least one key that is passed in must exist in the target object.
+This is regardless whether or not the `have` or `contain` qualifiers are used.
 Note, either `any` or `all` should be used in the assertion.
 If neither are used, the assertion is defaulted to `all`.

+When both `all` and `contain` are used, the target object must have at least all of the passed-in keys but may have more keys not listed.

+When both `all` and `have` are used, the target object must both contain all of the passed-in keys AND the number of keys in the target object must match the number of keys passed in (in other words, a target object must have all and only all of the passed-in keys).

 `key` is an alias to `keys`.